noriyoshiabe/NASequencer/doc/en/preference.md

 --------
 ### Purchase Full Version
 Click "Purchase" button to purchase from App Store and unlock full version features.
-Your purchase will help NASequencer’s development.
+Your purchase will help NASequencer's development.
 Thank you!

 #### Full Version Features
 - Adding Synthesizer